minomy13/nerdfetch-rs/README.md

 ##### User

+All colors appear bright because of bold text.

 | Key            | Value                                           |
 | -------------- | ----------------------------------------------- |
 | username_color | Color of the username.                          |